I do beliee that there are only a few people who do War Robots tales. As such, we do hope that these War Robots tales will be enjoyable for you!

 Read the next chapter here (Chapter 1.2)!

-Here are the rest of the chapters:
+Here are the rest of the chapters of these War Robots tales: